eformsignen/eformsignen.github.io/help/chapter6.rst

 Notification Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can select recipients of status notification message, view and edit the messages
-for documents created from the template.
+You can select the recipients of status notification messages, and view and edit the messages for documents created from the template.

 **Document status notifications**